 The coils will form a knot as you tighten it.

-Some other ways to anchor your stitching with ot without the knotting is there in this post “ 4 ways to make thread knots”
+Some other ways to anchor your stitching without the knotting is there in this post “4 ways to make thread knots”

 Joining fabric pieces together with hand stitches

 If joining two pieces of fabric together, keep them right sides together, matching the cut edges and aligning the seam line if you have marked that.
 Make sure that your stitches are evenly spaced and has an even tension.